 3.3.2 Effects on intertemporal welfare of private agents

 Computing the intertemporal welfare of each cohort over its whole lifetime allows for precising and completing the above analysis of intergenerational redistributive effects.
-Figure 7 displays, on German and French data, the effects on intertemporal welfare of each cohort of a scenario where the carbon tax is recycled through lower proportional income tax compared to the baseline scenario where the carbon tax is recycled through higher lump-sum public spending.
+Figure 7 displays the effects on intertemporal welfare for each scenario of reform.